nnirror/facet/README.md

 	- plays the FacetPattern as audio to your computer's default sound card, at however many positions are specified in _FacetPattern_, as the global transport steps through a whole note.
 	- _FacetPattern_ should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play, given the number of steps.
 	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
 You can supply a number, array, or FacetPattern as the argument.
 	- By default, the FacetPattern will continue to regenerate and play.
 To prevent it from regenerating, include a `keep()` operation.
-To stop playback, use the key command `[ctrl + m]` or press the stop button "■".
+To stop playback, use the key command `[ctrl + .]` or press the stop button "■".
 	- example:
 		- `$('example').randsamp().play();	// plays once at beginning of loop`
 		- `$('example').randsamp().play(0.5);	// plays once at middle point`